-A fluroscope is an imaging device that can produce viewable x-rays.
-It works by passing a continous x-ray beam through the body structure being examined, providing real-time images.
+A fluoroscope is an imaging device that can produce viewable x-rays.
+It works by passing a continuous x-ray beam through the body structure being examined, providing real-time images.
 A fluoroscope is commonly used to help a doctor accurately inject medication into a joint.
 Other imaging device like an ultrasound can also be used to help a doctor maximize the accuracy of joint injection.

 Fluoroscopic Guided Hip Joint Injection

 First, a numbing medication is injected into the front of the hip.
 The fluroscope is then positioned over the hip.
 A doctor will then inject dye, which can be seen on the fluroscope image.
 When the dye reaches the space inside the hip joint, a doctor will then adjust the position of the needle.
 Once the needle in correctly position, the syringe is replaced with a syringe that contains anti-inflammatory medication.
 The medication is then injected into the hip joint.

 A patient will typically experience pain relief within two to five days.